INTAS presented at EUSEW 2019

 - How much energy savings will the INTAS project contribute to?

 A study from the Ecofys consultancy found that up to 600 TWh of electricity would be saved each year by 2020 if the EcoDesign Directive were correctly implemented.
-The INTAS consortium estimates that yearly savings in the range of 45 TWh could be reached by ensuring proper compliance of large industrial fans and power transformers alone.
+The INTAS consortium estimated that yearly savings in the range of 45 TWh could be reached by ensuring proper compliance of large industrial fans and power transformers alone.
 This is comparable to the yearly electricity consumption of about 7 million Europeans, based on 2013 data.

 - Who is the INTAS project addressed to?

-INTAS is primarily addressed to European Market Surveillance Authorities (MSAs) on one hand, and to manufacturers of large industrial fans and power transformers destined for the European market on the other hand.
+INTAS was primarily addressed to European Market Surveillance Authorities (MSAs) on one hand, and to manufacturers of large industrial fans and power transformers destined for the European market on the other hand.
 MSAs will benefit from new methodologies to test the compliance of large fans and power transformers with the EcoDesign Directive in a standardised and cost-effective way.
 Manufacturers have an interest in being informed of the new methodologies used, so that they can ensure their products will be test-compliant and therefore able to enter in the market.
 Additionally the project targets other stakeholders such as governmental representatives, testing laboratories, European standardisation experts and industry associations.

 - Besides energy savings, what other benefits can be expected from the INTAS project?